dimazaitsev/SNCtools/NDRtoSVS/README.md

 Run SVS machine: ./ptn_svs

 Options of `ptn_svs` -- first parameter -- level of output detail: 0, 1, 2

+In a similar way ptn_svs_fork.c is compiled and run.

 # Data formats compatibility: